Skip to content

 Please note that this is a self-funded program.
 We encourage all our applicants to ensure financial readiness before applying.
 Tuition fees can be found on the U of T Tuition Fee Lookup Tool.
 In addition to annual tuition, admitted students will be assessed for non-academic incidental fees for each registered academic session.
 With the exception of approved leaves of absence, all doctoral students must register continuously until all degree requirements have been fulfilled.
 While the DrPH degree program is described as a 4-year program, students who must register beyond year 4 to complete program requirements continue to pay full-time fees for each academic session in which they are registered.

-DrPH students are registered as full-time students and, depending on their employment situation, may be eligible for funding from one of the Tri-Agency bodies (eg. CIHR or SSHRC).
+Students planning to continue their employment during their program are advised to consult with their employer regarding potential financial and non-financial supports as part of their financial preparations.
+DrPH students are registered as full-time students.
+In rare cases, and depending on their employment situation, a student may be eligible for funding from one of the Tri-Agency bodies (e.g., CIHR or SSHRC).
 DrPH students may also apply to the Ontario Graduate Scholarship (OGS).

 Award and funding opportunities are posted on the DLSPH website here.
 Many more are listed on the SGS website here.
 Please review award information, eligibility criteria and application deadlines carefully.
 Questions can be directed to the PHS Awards Officer at awards.dlsph@utoronto.ca.